OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 <img src=./figures/binary_junction_python_init.png alt="" width="500" />

 At the beginning, two dislocations with disticnt burgers vectors are created.
 Both of those dislocations are initially represented by three nodes.
-The initial positions of the nodes of the dislocations are assigned to variable ```rn``` as
+The initial positions of the nodes of the dislocations are assigned inside of ```init_two_disl_lines()``` function to variable ```rn``` as

 ```python
 rn    = np.array([[0.0, -z0, -z0,  DisNode.Constraints.PINNED_NODE],